 The International Master in Strategic Design for Innovation and Transformation (SDIT)

 Big corporations and consultancies need to strategically blend market innovation and transformation processes, specifically redesigning the internal mode to conceive new products and business models.
 To tackle such big challenges, companies are intrigued by skillsets that combine strategy and design.

 Indeed, the role of designers in corporations has dramatically changed over recent years and it is still evolving.
 At the same time, companies are looking for managers well equipped with a design attitude as a powerful tool to blend client and stakeholder perspectives with market opportunities, to envision strategic directions that leverage emerging behaviours, new socio-cultural trends and the opportunities provided by digital technologies.

 To meet these growing needs, POLIMI Graduate School of Management, the Business School of the Politecnico di Milano, and POLI.design have jointly developed the International Master in Strategic Design for Innovation and Transformation, an 1-year programme structured in four main content blocks.
 The SDIT intends to involve executives who want to combine an investment in knowledge with their work commitments.
 The SDIT aims to train professionals and executives in combining design attitude and abilities with classical analytical-managerial skills.
 This entails planning, coordinating, and implementing consistent design operations and processes to meet the design direction, the strategic framework, and performance targets.

 This programme includes a combination of different initiatives: face-to-face experiences such as company visits to meet innovation and design managers, a cultural tour to witness the Italian evolution of design, and a visit to professional Labs of modern masters of design.
-Furthermore, during the Master course, candidates will participate in two Digital Bootcamps: remote workshop sessions promoted by leading design-driven companies.
+Furthermore, during the Master course, candidates will participate in two Bootcamps: workshop sessions promoted by leading design-driven companies.

 in the world